fastapi/fastapi/docs/advanced/sql-databases-peewee.md

 !!! warning
-    If you are just starting, the <a href="https://fastapi.tiangolo.com/tutorial/sql-databases/" target="_blank">SQLAlchemy tutorial</a> should be enough.
+    If you are just starting, the tutorial [SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank} that uses SQLAlchemy should be enough.

     Feel free to skip this.

-If you are starting a project from scratch, you are probably better off with <a href="https://fastapi.tiangolo.com/tutorial/sql-databases/" target="_blank">SQLAlchemy ORM</a>, or any other async ORM.
+If you are starting a project from scratch, you are probably better off with SQLAlchemy ORM ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), or any other async ORM.

 If you already have a code base that uses <a href="http://docs.peewee-orm.com/en/latest/" class="external-link" target="_blank">Peewee ORM</a>, you can check here how to use it with **FastAPI**.